 - Click OK

-Method 3 – Disable or uninstall a certain program or process
+Method 3 – Disable or uninstall a specific program or process

 It is well known that third-party programs can prevent your computer from shutting down normally.
-If that’s the case, your computer will tell you which program is preventing it from shutting down, so go and disable or uninstall that program, and your computer should be able to shut it down normally afterwards.
-The procedure is similar if a certain system process prevents normal shutdowns.
-However, since the fix is not the same for all processes, you should go online and look for a solution to the problem with a specific Windows process.
+If that’s the case, your computer will tell you which program is preventing it from shutting down, so go and disable or uninstall that program, and your computer should be able to shut it down usually afterward.
+The procedure is similar if a particular system process prevents regular shutdowns.
+However, since the fix is not the same for all operations, you should go online and look for a specific Windows process solution.

 Method 4: Use 3rd party support